-In the Demon case the judge found that Demon was clearly not a publisher within the meaning of S1(2) and 1(3) of the Act and could avail itself of the defence under S1(1) of the Act.
+In the Demon case, the judge found that Demon was not a publisher within the meaning of S1(2) and 1(3) of the Act and could avail itself of the defence under S1(1) of the Act.
 But the judge found that Demon published the contents of the newsgroups within the common law meaning in that its activity was more than innocent as it chose to host the particular newsgroup on which the offending material was posted.
-According to the judge in the Demon case if you know about the defamation and you don’t take it down then you face an “insuperable difficulty” in any defence under S1(1) of the Act.
-In other words the S1(1) defence is not available to you once you have been served with a takedown notice of the defamatory material.
+According to the judge in the Demon case if you know about the defamation and you don’t take it down, then you face an “insuperable difficulty” in any defence under S1(1) of the Act.
+In other words, the S1(1) defence is not available to you once you have received a takedown notice of the defamatory material.

 Further under the Act previous conduct or character can also negate the S1(1) defence as can the extent of responsibility for the content and the decision to publish it and the nature or circumstances of the publication.

-Substantial damages have been awarded as libel lawyers bring law suits. £450,000 was awarded to Western Provident Union in its case against Norwich Union was.
-Damages of £101,000 were awarded to Mr Andrew against British Gas for postings on an Intranet.
+Substantial damages have been awarded as online libel lawyers brought lawsuits. £450,000 awarded to Western Provident Union in its case against Norwich Union was.
+Damages of £101,000 awarded to Mr Andrew against British Gas for postings on an Intranet.

 Libel lawyers – Limitation

-There is a 1 year limitation period for libel.
-Each individual publication gives rise to a separate cause of action.
-The procedure to getting a resolution to online defamatory content is tricky and fraught with difficulty, not least because of recalcitrant defendants and clever opponent lawyers, but with specialist advice you might be able to get the result you are seeking.
+There is a one year limitation period for libel.
+Each publication gives rise to a separate cause of action.
+The procedure to getting a resolution to online defamatory content is tricky and fraught with difficulty, not least because of recalcitrant defendants and smart opponent lawyers, but with specialist advice, you might be able to get the result you are seeking.